Spicy Food After Bariatric Surgery: What Patients Should Know

-Dr. Fernando Garcia is a leading weight loss surgeon and bariatric specialist based in Tijuana.
-His high-quality care at a state-of-the-art facility has drawn many patients from across the border, knowing that they can save on the cost of a bariatric surgery procedure without any compromises with regard to safety and effectiveness.
+Our network of weight loss specialists are leading bariatric experts based in Tijuana.
+Their high-quality care at a state-of-the-art facility has drawn many patients from across the border, knowing that they can save on the cost of a bariatric surgery procedure without any compromises with regard to safety and effectiveness.

-Part of what makes Dr. Garcia so trusted is his focus on life after bariatric surgery, such as diet and exercise needs.
+Part of what makes us so trusted is our focus on life after bariatric surgery, such as diet and exercise needs.
 With that in mind, we want to look at spicy foods and how they may (or may not) affect your body after undergoing a weight loss surgery procedure.

 Weight Loss Surgery Means a Number of Dietary Changes

 We've stressed this countless times on this blog, but it's important to emphasize this point.
 When you undergo bariatric surgery, you will have to change your diet.